-disorganization.
-Sampson and Groves's argument regarding the mediating effect of social disorganization variables is only partially supported,
+(1) Sampson and Groves's argument regarding the mediating effect of social disorganization variables is only partially supported,

 (2) social disorganization is not one construct but rather represents several mechanisms by which communities maintain stability, and

 New Directions in Social

-Disorganization Theory - Charis E. Kubrin, George Washington University,
+Disorganization Theory - Charis E.

 Social disorganization theory focuses on the relationship between neighborhood structure, social control, and crime.
 Recent theoretical and work with empirical evidence on the relationship between community characteristics and crime has led to important refinements of social disorganization theory, yet there remain some substantive deficiencies and deficiencies in methodology in this body of work.
 This article addresses these problems and charts some promising new directions in social disorganization theory.